sensordeck/atlas-docs/docs/hardware-architecture.md

 - Isolate faults so one failed peripheral does not bring down the full sensor harness
 - Report power and health telemetry upstream through CDC

-### 3. Board-Level Time Authority
+### 3. Fusion V2 Board-Level Time Authority

-Atlas is not only a sensor breakout board.
+Atlas Fusion V2 is not only a sensor breakout board.

 It acts as the **timing authority** for the sensor subsystem:

-- accepting an external time reference
+- Accepting an external time reference
-- maintaining a board timing domain
+- Maintaining a board timing domain
-- redistributing timing signals to downstream devices
+- Redistributing timing signals to downstream devices
-- aligning captured data to board-managed timing events
+- Aligning captured data to board-managed timing events
-- exposing timing state and diagnostics to the host
+- Exposing timing state and diagnostics to the host

 This timing role is central to Atlas’s value.